jdrichardsappacad/react-2021/week-14/practices/06-nesting/README.md

 that the user clicks on.

 Next, create a `nav` element underneath the `h1` tag.
-Inside the `nav`, map through the `movies` prop and create a `NavLink` for each movie with a url that starts with `/movies` and chains the actusl `id` of the movie.
+Inside the `nav`, map through the `movies` prop.
+Return a `NavLink` for each movie.
+The url for the `NavLink` should start with `/movies` followed by a `/` and the actual `id` of the single movie.
 Use the `id` that you receive from each mapped movie object as the `movieId`.
-The clickable text for the link should be the title of the movie.
+The clickable text that the user sees for the `NavLink` should dynamically be the title of the movie.

-e.g. `/movies/${movie.id}`

 \*\* Hint, hint - Did you remember your imports?